-- The area covered by the survey encompasses a 150-mile-long corridor, which makes a detailed summary of all existing historic resources extremely time-consuming and inefficient during Tier 1. - Access to many portions of the rural area of concern within the area of potential effects is limited by a roadway system that is particularly incomplete and dispersed in the rural areas, making documentation of certain historic resources difficult or impossible without right-of-entry authorization. - Farms and ranches typically consist of many acres of land, and some of the associated buildings or features are not always visible from U.S. 50 or connecting roads. - The estimated build-out period for Tier 2 studies is decades-not months or years-which means that a detailed summary of all existing resources developed today would not be relevant for the majority of these Tier 2 studies.
+- The area covered by the survey encompasses a 150-mile-long corridor, which makes a detailed summary of all existing historic resources extremely time-consuming and inefficient during Tier 1. - Access to many portions of the rural area of concern within the APE is limited by a roadway system that is particularly incomplete and dispersed in the rural areas, making documentation of certain historic-age resources difficult or impossible without right-of-entry authorization. - Farms and ranches typically consist of many acres of land, and some of the associated buildings or features are not always visible from US 50 or connecting roads. - The estimated build-out period for Tier 2 studies is decades-not months or years-which means that a detailed summary of all existing resources developed today would not be relevant for the majority of these Tier 2 studies.

-This evaluation methodology was agreed to by the lead agencies and the State Historic Preservation Officer and is documented in the U.S. 50 Tier 1 Section 106 Programmatic Agreement.
+This evaluation methodology was agreed to by the lead agencies and the State Historic Preservation Officer and is documented in the US 50 Tier 1 Section 106 Programmatic Agreement.
 In accordance with this agreement, the rural windshield reconnaissance survey identified:

-- Historic resource types within the rural area of concern within the area of potential effects - The likelihood for the presence of potential historic properties within the rural area of concern within the area of potential effects - Representative examples of the resource types located within the rural areas of concern within the area of potential effects
+- Historic resource types within the rural area of concern within the APE - The likelihood for the presence of potential historic properties within the rural area of concern within the APE - Representative examples of the resource types located within the rural areas of concern within the APE

-During the rural area windshield reconnaissance survey, a representative sample of potentially historic farm buildings, ranch buildings, outbuildings, canal sections, and roadside architecture was reviewed for National Register eligibility (determined based on the National Register Bulletin 15).
+During the rural area windshield reconnaissance survey, a representative sample of potentially historic-age farm buildings, ranch buildings, outbuildings, canal sections, and roadside architecture was reviewed for National Register eligibility (determined based on the National Register Bulletin 15).
 The survey involved driving easily accessible public roadways to provide visual access to representative resources that research suggested may be present.
 The project area was surveyed as thoroughly as possible.
 However, not all areas were accessible.